We may receive referral fees from partners Advertiser Disclosure

 – Help from the Household Support Fund accessed via your local council.

-Besides comparing energy prices to get a cheaper energy deal, there are many things you can do to reduce your energy consumption and keep your electricity & gas bills as low as possible.
+Besides comparing energy prices to get a cheaper energy deal, there are many things you can do to reduce your energy consumption and lower your electricity & gas bills.
 Check out our Energy Saving Guide 2024 for the best energy saving tips.

 You can switch energy supplier with no penalty when your contract (if you have a contract) comes to an end.
 If you are out of contract you are free to switch now!